Computer-Engineering-Collection/CE-club-folder-collection/README.md

+If you have access to this repo but are not a member of this organization then you should click on your profile and then click organization.
+Once there accept the organization invite.
+If you do not have an organization invite then fill out this form at this link : https://docs.google.com/forms/u/1/d/1Jpay7EJZEjpqx0ttyP6B\_OVtvXSiQR17eILF0VVP2\_4/edit?usp=drive\_web\&ouid=106846814996560526135.

 In the Individual Projects folder you should be able to find folders with all of the projects that you can access.
 You should send a pull request to your own folder.
-We will allow you to allow your own pull request to go through in your own folder but you won't be able to do it in other peoples folders.
+Look at the readme to understand the types of projects more.